List of ATF controversies: Operation Fast and Furious

 42 weapons recovered by Mexican military in Naco, Sonora, Mexico, 20 Nov 2009; weapons were investigated by U.S. ICE.
 Operation Fast and Furious suspect Uriel Patino bought 19 of the weapons pictured one to two weeks earlier.

-Operation Fast and Furious was a controversial gunwalking operation run by the ATF's Arizona Field Office between 2009 and 2011 under Project Gunrunner.
-Agents allowed licensed gun dealers to sell firearms to known straw purchasers with the alleged goal of tracking the weapons to high-level Mexican cartel members.
-However, the operation suffered from major technical failures, such as short-lived GPS trackers and a lack of coordination.
+Operation Fast and Furious was a controversial gunwalking operation jointly run by the ATF's Arizona Field Office and the U.S. Attorney's Office for the District of Arizona between 2009 and 2011 under Project Gunrunner.
+The operation's central strategy -- allowing licensed gun dealers to sell firearms to known straw purchasers without interdiction, with the alleged goal of tracking weapons to high-level Mexican cartel members -- was developed and approved by both ATF Phoenix leadership and U.S. Attorney Arizona prosecutors.
+Multiple ATF field agents internally opposed the strategy and were directed to continue surveillance without making arrests or seizing firearms, even when probable cause existed.
+The operation also suffered from major technical failures, such as short-lived GPS trackers and a lack of coordination.
 This resulted in most of the 2,000 tracked weapons disappearing.
 Only about 710 were recovered, and none of the targeted cartel leaders were arrested as of 2011.

 The operation faced intense scrutiny after weapons linked to it were found at numerous crime scenes, including the 2010 murder of U.S. Border Patrol Agent Brian Terry.
-Whistleblowers from within the ATF sparked Congressional investigations, and the scandal eventually led Attorney General Eric Holder being held in contempt of Congress after refusing to release related documents.
+Whistleblowers from within the ATF alerted Congress to the operation's failures, sparking investigations, and the scandal eventually led Attorney General Eric Holder being held in contempt of Congress after refusing to release related documents.
 The fallout damaged U.S.-Mexico relations and exposed deep flaws in ATF oversight and interagency communication.